Visiting Professor - Organ

 Phone: (319) 273-6326

-As a performer, Dr. Harlow maintains an intense focus on contemporary music and currently serves on the national Committee for New Music Competitions and Commissions of the American Guild of Organists.
+Dr. Harlow maintains an intense focus on contemporary music and currently serves on the national Committee for New Music Competitions and Commissions of the American Guild of Organists.
 His numerous World and North American premieres include compositions by Stephen Ingham, John Anthony Lennon, Ron Nagorcka, Sven-David Sandström, Kaikhosru Sorabji, and Karlheinz Stockhausen, among others.
 Also an avid performer with orchestra, Dr. Harlow has performed concertos by Lou Harrison, Chen Yi and the North American premieres of organ concertos by Petr Eben, Tilo Medek, and Giles Swayne.
 He is also a leading pioneer in promoting electroacoustic composition for the organ, including premieres of works for organ with live-electronics by Steve Everett, René Uijlenhoet, Steven Rice, and Taylan Cihan.
-This Fall he will premiere new works on concerts at the Eastman School of Music and Cornell University and perform in improvisation with the Cornell Avant Garde Ensemble (CAGE).
-Exercising another interest, this year Dr. Harlow will record his own organ transcription of Franz Liszt's Études d'exécution transcendante, becoming the first person ever to perform these legendary works on the organ.
+In 2012 he premiered new works by faculty and students in concerts at the Eastman School of Music and Cornell University and performed in improvisation with the Cornell Avant Garde Ensemble (CAGE).
+Exercising another interest, this year Dr. Harlow will record his own organ transcription of Franz Liszt's complete Études d'exécution transcendante, becoming the first person ever to perform these legendary works on the organ.